MileHacker Logo

 • Private taxis are generally safe; pre-negotiating fares lessens disputes.

-• Shared taxis can get crowded.
+• Shared taxis might get crowded.

 Airport/Station Taxi Arrangements